 Of course, there are various diameters in the offer.
-Focus X series include Power Dot versions as well.
-A great value for the money.
+The Focus X series include Power Dot versions as well.
+It is great value for the money.

 Evans has been developing and making drum heads for more than six decades, and their bass heads are particularly amazing.
 The EMAD2 is definitely one of the most popular drum heads in the class, and that is surely for a good reason.

 Amazing quality is combined with some interesting design solutions.
 So, besides reliability, you can count on great sound characteristics as well.
 It is a double-ply head with a 6.5-mil outer film and a 10-mil inner film.

 It also features an Adjustable Damping system, which allows you to adjust attack and focus.
 I would highly recommend this one, no matter the music style you prefer.